 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-But after spending two months getting to explore the best of this beautiful province and really getting to embrace its relaxed and light-hearted way of life, I couldn’t recommend it anymore as one of Italy’s real hidden gems and the perfect under-the-radar summer destination in Europe.
+But after spontaneously deciding to spend over two months exploring the best of this beautiful province and getting to embrace its relaxed and light-hearted way of life, I couldn’t recommend it more.
+It’s truly one of Italy’s last remaining hidden gems and the perfect under-the-radar summer destination in Europe.

 Before we get into the top places to visit in Puglia, let’s go through a couple of important things first;